Marceillo/kayak-blog-pp4/README.md

 ![Login](/static/readme/images/passwordresetmessage.png)

-##### NOTE
+##### NOTE:

 * The link will be sent to the IDE terminal and only to certain email service providers.
-* Reason for this is that certain service providers block django messages on the server side such as gmail.
+* The reason for this is that certain service providers block Django messages on the server side such as Gmail.
-* This is not a live site and not incontrol of the SMTP server I have to accept this result.
+* This is not a live site and not in control of the SMTP server I have to accept this result.

 ###### Terminal link view
 <br>